Across the year at Boundary, our learning continues beyond the classroom and the normal school day as we offer a variety of extra-curricular clubs.

 Children must be collected promptly at the stated finishing time.
 If a child is late being collected, their place will be at risk.
 If somebody else is collecting your child, please ensure they are aware of the collection door, finishing time and have your password.

 This club will run each term for the entire year.
 Homework club is a place where our children are able to complete and discuss their homework in a calm and supportive environment.
 It enables them to have the support of an adult should they need it and a chance to discuss the homework in a smaller setting.

 We invite all pupils from Years 1 and 2 to take part in this club after school.
 When it comes to selecting players for the school team, who take part in inter-school matches with local schools, children must consistently demonstrate that they are an ‘Always’ person with regards to their behaviour in school and must maintain their attendance at the club each week.

-Drawing and Sketching Club – for Years 1 and 2.
 Drawing and Sketching Club is open to children who have a passion for drawing.
 Each week the children will learn to draw, step by step, creating technical lines and forming basic shapes to help create a variety of forms.
 Fundamentally, the children will enhance their focus and concentration, increasing self-esteem and ultimately have fun!

-Homework Club – for Years 4, 5 and 6.
 Homework Club is a place where our children are able to complete and discuss their homework in a calm and supportive environment.
 It enables them the support of an adult should they need it and a chance to discuss the homework in a smaller setting.

-Junior Artists - Years 4, 5 or 6.
+Junior Artists (Years 4, 5 or 6)